The Restoration of Colonist Car 1202

 Journey of a Lifetime, an exhibit and performance

 Heritage Park is preserving these stories along with Colonist Car 1202.
 Now, you can drop by the Roundhouse to see the ongoing restoration of this iconic Canadian artifact, the older of only two still in existence.

 And while the coach is being restored, the stories of colonist car passengers are retold through Journey of a Lifetime.
 Daily until July 16, 2017 in the Railway Car Shop and Canmore Opera House, experience a new exhibit and a theatrical performance!

 The live dramatic performance onstage in the Opera House follows courageous and hopeful immigrants through eastern Canadian ports onto a colonist train, crossing Canada in 1910.
 The Car Shop exhibit, through text, photos and video, also conveys the story of western migration, putting visitors aboard a colonist car simulation, and providing an opportunity to record and share their own immigration stories.

 For those who experience Journey of a Lifetime, parallels seamlessly emerge between migrants during Canada’s largest wave of immigration in the early 1900s and immigrants today.
 Given this timely relevance, and the importance of preserving our history, Heritage Park is sharing the regional history of Western Canada with the country during the nation’s 150th anniversary.

-This fall, the Journey of a Lifetime exhibit and play departs Calgary in preparation for a trans-continental voyage, tracing the westward progress of immigrants from Halifax to Vancouver, with stops in six Canadian cities.
+In the Fall of 2017, the Journey of a Lifetime exhibit and play departs Calgary in preparation for a trans-continental voyage, tracing the westward progress of immigrants from Halifax to Vancouver, with stops in six Canadian cities.